Table of Contents

 When the timeline says get help

-Running the numbers honestly sometimes produces an uncomfortable answer.
-If your realistic payoff timeline stretches well past five to seven years even with every extra dollar you can find, or if your minimum payments alone already consume most of your income, the issue is no longer which method to use.
-It is that the debt is large relative to what you earn.
-That is worth knowing early rather than discovering it after years of grinding.
-Our guide on when to stop trying to pay off debt yourself covers the warning signs, and self-directed payoff vs. debt relief programs lays out the options that open up when the self-directed route is not enough.
+Looking at the numbers honestly can sometimes force you to confront uncomfortable answers.
+If your realistic payoff timeline stretches much past five to seven years even when you have already scrounged together every extra dollar you could, or if the minimum payments alone are already leaving you with no extra money, the issue is no longer what method to use.
+It is worth knowing this early on rather than after you've already put in years of effort.
+Our guide on when to stop trying to pay off debt yourself gives you direct answers for how to know if paying off debt yourself will actually work for you.
+Additionally, our guide on self-directed payoff vs. debt relief programs gives you an honest look at the options which open up when paying the debt off yourself doesn't work in your situation.

 The bottom line